Chrysanthus-Jumaa/PLP_HACKATHON2_V2/README.md

-# ElimuDigital 📚
+# EduTrack 📚
 **Enhancing educational productivity through technology**

-ElimuDigital is a school digitization platform designed to streamline administrative workflows, improve data visibility, and support scalable education infrastructure across Kenyan institutions.
+EduTrack is a school digitization platform designed to streamline administrative workflows, improve data visibility, and support scalable education infrastructure across Kenyan institutions.
 Built with Django and SQLite, it currently supports multi-role access for super admins, school admins, and teachers.

 ---